pablocavalcanteh/python-design-patterns/README.md

-# Design Pattern in Python
+# Design Patterns in Python

 Design Patterns are reusable and customizable solutions to recurring problems in software development.
 Overall, a design pattern is made up of four elements: